ddtlabs/smartvisu-widgets/sonos/README.md

 - Control groups, play/radio lists, track position, volume, mute, play, stop, skip, ...
 - Popup with equalizer and volume slider for neighbour players

+**Important update note:**
+- If your are updating from version 0.78 or below, you have to replace a notify and delete a userReadings definition.
+See change log blow.

 **Requirements:**
 - Fully functioning FHEM (at least version 9118, 2015-08-23) with configured Sonos modules
 - SmartVISU **2.8+** (https://github.com/Martin-Gleiss/smartvisu)